kiakamyabi/Hoi4-Brazil-Fixes/README.md

 Should work with open beta 1.14.3

-Adds a 5th Research Slot for all ideologies, fixed some bugs and tuned some focuses be more interesting for Brazil in the Trials of Allegiance DLC.
+Adds a 5th Research Slot for all ideologies, fixed some bugs and tuned some focuses be more interesting for Brazil in the Trials of Allegiance DLC. <br>
 Democratic Brazil is mostly finished.
-You can actually get most of South America in the United States of South America path.
+You can actually get most of South America in the United States of South America path. <br>
-Non-Aligned is about a third finished.
+Non-Aligned is about a third finished. <br>
-Communist & Fascist is barely touched.
+Communist & Fascist is barely touched. <br>

-Has no changes to the AI and doesn't add any new focuses, meaning it should be compatible with anything compatible with vanilla.
+Has no changes to the AI and doesn't add any new focuses, meaning it should be compatible with anything compatible with vanilla. <br>

 Feel free to do whatever you want with this code.
 It should probably be in the actual game.
-Feel free to hire me as well, and maybe give me a million dollars.
+Feel free to hire me as well, and maybe give me a million dollars. <br>

-## <ins>DEMOCRATIC BRAZIL </ins>
+## <ins> DEMOCRATIC BRAZIL </ins>
+---
-### **The International Crisis** (Focus) [Bugfix] [/h3]
+### **The International Crisis** (Focus) [Bugfix]

-*Added can Send Volunteers Rule
+* Added can Send Volunteers Rule
-*Focus now takes 35 days instead of 70.
+* Focus now takes 35 days instead of 70.

 Summary: Democracies can't send volunteers making this previously useless.